 BEST EUROPEAN LEAGUE OF LEGENDS PLAYERS

 We will start our chart of top LoL pro players in Europe region.
+Meanwhile we recommend your to order a boost from our elo boost pros.

 BEST EU TOP LANER: HUNI